juand-r/EMNLP-2020/README.md

 > **Interpretability methods:**
 > 1. Probing internal representations
 > 2. Testing model behavior using challenge sets, diagnostic sets, etc. Does a model capture some phenomena (lexical semantics, syntax, predicate-argument structure, logic, knowledge, etc.)
 > 3. Baking interpretability into the model.
-For example: generation explanations as well as making predictions (but this is **not** inherently interpretable).
+For example: generating explanations as well as making predictions (but this is **not** inherently interpretable).
 > 4. **Looking at input features** (e.g., rationales, saliency maps).
 > 5. **Looking for global decision rules** (e.g., Ribeiro et al., High-Precision Model-Agnostic Explanations, 2018 or Wallace et al., Universal Adversarial Triggers for Attacking and Analyzing NLP, 2019).
 > 6. **Looking at training examples** (e.g., influence functions).